Reproduction and Pregnancy MRes Overview

 The course is open to medical or science graduates and intercalating medical students (after completion of the 3rd or 4th year of medical school).
 Normally a BSc (1st or 2:1) or MBChB or equivalent is expected from a British university in an appropriate biological or medical subject.

-For intercalating MBChB students, the minimum criterion for admission is satisfactory achievement in years 1-4 of the undergraduate medical programme with normally no failure at any examination, and research motivation.
+For intercalating MBChB students, the minimum criterion for admission is satisfactory achievement in years 1-3 or 1-4 of the undergraduate medical programme with normally no failure at any examination, and research motivation.

 Overseas students require a high class honours degree or equivalent in a biomedical subject from a high-ranking university and should refer to entry requirements from your country for further information.